Meet Christopher Beltz: G.A. Harris Fellowship winner

-The team used METER weather stations, soil moisture sensors, and data loggers to monitor site conditions (i.e., precipitation, air temperature, soil moisture, and soil temperature) with high temporal resolution.
+The team used METER all-in-one weather stations, soil moisture sensors, and data loggers to monitor site conditions (i.e., precipitation, air temperature, soil moisture, and soil temperature) with high temporal resolution.
 Beltz explains, “We monitored soil moisture to understand whether our treatments were having any effect.
 We needed to know if the treatments actually altered the soil water conditions.
 With soil sensors in the ground, we could monitor that.
 We also monitored precipitation at the site level because of the fine scale spatial heterogeneity of precipitation in these systems.
 We weren’t confident we could obtain this with interpolation or modeling; we wanted site-specific values.”

 Beltz uses this and other data to understand the interactive effects of nitrogen and water and also changes in water and nitrogen concentrations.
 He says, “We do a classic full-factorial manipulation outdoors.
 We perform the exact same manipulations with the same timing at each site.
 We measure a whole suite of variables that range from ecosystem structure to ecosystem function.
 This includes soil respiration, plant community, soil microbial communities (fungal and bacterial) using next-generation sequencing.
 We look at pools of soil carbon, and we do some fractionation so we can get at more labile and recalcitrant carbon compounds.”

 Beltz says that monitoring soil moisture at multiple depths is important.
 “Our soil samples come from the same depths as the sensors so we can differentiate depth when we look at changes in bacterial or fungal composition.
 We then try to tie that to temperature and moisture.
 In 2018, we added an additional set of soil moisture sensors in our water treatment so we could start to quantify the effect in the soil depth that those water treatments were having.
 This helped explain a lot of what we were seeing.”